 For end-of-line packaging applications, production issues typically dictate most hot melt glue system maintenance efforts.
 Fighting to keep adhesive char at bay for systems with a tank-based melting process is a constant battle.
-These reactive maintenance events often result in costly downtime and create a “fire sale” situation – where maintenance managers are overnighting the needed replacement parts and potentially flying-in equipment experts to get packaging lines back up and running.
+These reactive maintenance events often result in costly downtime, with maintenance managers having to ship in replacement parts overnight and even fly in equipment experts to get packaging lines back up and running.

 If the system has been neglected for too long, a simple system purge and filter replacement may not be enough.
-It is not uncommon for a hot melt glue system to require a complete disassembly.
-Individual parts are either replaced or submerged in hot oil to remove char located in dead corners of the parts that can’t be flushed.
-Once completed, the system will be reassembled with replacement seals and recalibrated.
+It is not uncommon for a hot melt glue system to require complete disassembly.
+Individual parts are either replaced or submerged in hot oil to remove char from corners of the parts that can’t be flushed.
+Once this process is completed, the system will be reassembled with replacement seals and recalibrated.

-Developing a proactive maintenance process for hot melt equipment is the best approach for facilitating maximum uptime.
-Larger facilities with 10-15+ lines must rely on a solid proactive maintenance process to keep their lines running.
+Developing a proactive maintenance process for hot melt equipment is the best approach to ensure maximum uptime.
+Larger facilities with 10 to 15 lines or more depend on a solid proactive maintenance process to keep their lines running.
 These facilities often have dedicated personnel on staff to clean and purge hot melt systems on a predetermined cycle.

 Video: The Cost of Hotmelt Maintenance

 While there are significant costs associated with a reactive maintenance event, there are also measurable costs that come with proactive hot melt maintenance.
 For each system purge, there are multiple cost elements: